teaguec/PythonCourse1/README.md

-Python course on Scrimba, been a while from I used Python so doing this quick course to refamilarise myself with the syntax
+Python course on Scrimba, been a while from I used Python so doing this quick course to refamilarise myself with the syntax, + using git consistently to get used to it